OykuMelikoglu/smbBruteForce/README.md

 ## How is smbBruteForce working?
 > Pure magic.

+If there is no info on the username or the password then all of the < username , password > tuples are send as credentials while doing smbmapping.
+If an smb connection is achieved, it means that the pair that is send is valid.
+For gathering the < username, password > pairs, we are first starting with a one char username, which the char is selected from the Unicode table and all of the passwords are paired and send to the smbconnection client.
+However since there is no limit on the password length, we need to put a limit for the character size.
+If not we will check one char usernames with one hundred char password prior than two char username with four char passwords.
+Therefore there is a limit which exceeds over time.
+For further info check parameter "-ml".

+Also there can be a black list of chars which can not be used while choosing a username or a password, constraints, if these constraints are given as parameters the pairing process skips the <username, password> pairs which includes the forbidden characters.

 ## Any future work that can be done?
 Multi thread usage maybe?
 Since the brute force algorithms takes too much time, maybe decrease it a little.